 In a Nutshell

-The Beehive State receives a high influx of people thanks to its good job market, financial stability, attractive landscapes, Sundance Film Festival, and even its famed pastrami burgers.
+The Beehive State receives a high influx of people thanks to its attractive landscapes, cultural, and financial opportunities.
 Utah’s business climate is also friendly, enticing investors, corporations, and small business owners.

 But as residents try to take advantage of the positive economic situation, some find themselves struggling with medical debt, auto loan debt, mortgage debt, and especially credit card debt.